8LDH/8LDH.github.io/README.md

-# Osemka Website
+# Ósemka Website

-Welcome to the Osemka Website repository!
+Welcome to the Ósemka Website repository!
 This website showcases our organization and provides information about our activities and events.

 ## Table of Contents